-Standard Operating Procedures and Compliance Standard Guidance Operating Procedures and Compliance Fundamental Standard of Practice 1 (SOP F1) The laboratory shall have a standard operating procedure manual (SOPM) that describes completely and accurately all procedures that have been validated and approved for use in the pre-examination, examination, and post- examination phases of laboratory services, and be in substantial compliance with requirements provided in Operating Procedures Sustaining Standards of Practice 1 through 7.
-Statutory authority: Article 5, Title 5 Public Health Law Sections 575 (2) and (3) Deviations from laboratory practice described in the SOPM constitute practices that have not been validated or approved, thereby placing the reliability of laboratory services at risk.
-The SOPM should be written with sufficient detail to serve as a resource to technical personnel in all aspects of their responsibilities, and serve to ensure consistency of practices among all staff assigned common tasks.
-Operating Procedures Sustaining Standard of Practice 1 (SOPM S1): Availability The laboratory shall develop and maintain a current and accurate laboratory standard operating procedure manual (SOPM):a) using a standardized format with a system of numbering and/or entitling individual procedures; Procedures may be kept in electronic format provided they are accessible to all staff and that backup systems exist in the event electronic systems are not functional. b) containing references to appropriate scientific literature; and, which is available at all times in the immediate bench area of the personnel engaged in the collection, processing or examination of specimens and performing related work.
-Regulatory authority: 10 NYCRR subdivision 58-1.10(g) Operating Procedures Sustaining Standard of Practice 2 (SOPM S2): Content The SOPM shall include complete descriptions of purpose and instructions for the laboratory's policies and procedures, including: The SOPM must include policies and procedures for all the elements described in a-r that are relevant for a given assay. a) intended use of the examination, including expected levels for the clinical condition of interest b) principle of the procedure used for examinations; c) specimen type, including container and preservative;
+Standard Standard Operating Procedures and Compliance Stalluaru Guidance The laboratory shall have a standard operating procedure manual (SOPM) that describes completely and accurately all procedures that have been validated and approved for use in the pre-examination, examination, and post-examination phases of laboratory services, and be in substantial compliance tory practice described in the SOPM constitute been validated or approved, thereby placing the services at risk. written with sufficient detail to serve as a resource in all aspects of their responsibilities, and serve to practices among all staff assigned common tasks. and (3) Operating Procedures Sustaining Standard of Practice 1 (SOPM S1): Availability The laboratory shall develop and maintain a current and accurate laboratory standard operating procedure manual (SOPM): Procedures may be kep accessible to all staff are pt in electronic format provided they are and that backup systems exist in the event a) using a standardized format with a system of numbering and/or entitling individual procedures; electronic systems are individual procedures; not functional. b) containing references to appropriate scientific literature; and, c) which is available at all times in the immediate bench area of the personnel engaged in the collection, processing or examination of specimens and performing related work.
+Regulatory authority: 10 NYCRR subdivision 58-1.10(g) Operating Procedures Sustaining Standard of Practice 2 (SOPM S2): Content de policies and procedures for all the elements e relevant for a given assay. a) intended use of the examination, including expected levels for the clinical condition of interest b) principle of the procedure used for examinations; c) specimen type, including container and preservative;

-Standard Operating Procedures and Compliance Standard Guidance d) requirements for patient preparation; specimen collection, labeling, storage, preservation, transportation, processing, and referral; and criteria for specimen acceptability and rejection as described in Specimen Processing Sustaining Standard of Practice 4; d) The referral laboratory's instructions for specimen collection, processing and storing should be documented for specimens that are being referred for testing. e) required equipment and reagents; d) Criteria for specimen acceptability define those conditions under f) environmental requirements for reliable test performance; which a specimen will be tested within the limitations noted on the g) procedural steps to be followed in the performance of the examination, including, as appropriate: report.
-Specimens to be rejected should be accessioned, and a report indicating the reason for rejection should be generated. preparation of slides, solutions, calibrators, controls, reagents, stains and other materials used in testing; f) Where molecular diagnostics are performed, include provisions for prevention of nucleic acid contamination during specimen preparation ii. microscopic examination, including the detection of inadequately prepared slides; and testing, and protocols for workspace decontamination. g), (ix) Summary lists of panic or alert values may be used but these iii. calibration and calibration verification procedures; values should also be included in the SOP for each individual assay. iv. quality control procedures; v. corrective action to be taken when quality control or calibration fail to meet acceptance criteria; vi. visual interpretation or formulas used to calculate results; vii. interpretation of examination results; viii. required confirmatory testing; ix. reporting patient results, including the protocol for reporting imminently life-threatening results, or panic or alert values. h) reportable range of patient test results; i) biological reference values, therapeutic or toxic ranges, or other interpretive criteria as appropriate to the test; j) limitations of the procedures, including interfering substances; k) operational (function) checks, preventive maintenance of instruments and equipment; I) description of course of action should a test system become unavailable or not useable;
+Standard Operating Proceed dures and Compliance Standard Guidance d) requirements for patient preparation; specimen collection, labeling, storage, preservation, transportation, processing, and referral; and criteria for specimen acceptability and rejection as described in Specimen Processing Sustaining Standard of Practice 4; d) The referral laboratory's instructions for specimen collection, processing and storing should be documented for specimens that are being referred for testing. e) required equipment and reagents; d) Criteria for specimen acceptability define those conditions under f) environmental requirements for reliable test performance; which a specimen will be tested within the limitations noted on the g) procedural steps to be followed in the performance of the examination, including, as appropriate: report.
+Specimens to be rejected should be accessioned, and a report indicating the reason for rejection should be generated. i. preparation of slides, solutions, calibrators, controls, reagents, stains and other materials used in testing; f) Where molecular diagnostics are performed, include provisions for prevention of nucleic acid contamination during specimen preparation ii. microscopic examination, including the detection of inadequately prepared slides; and testing, and protocols for workspace decontamination. g), (ix) Summary lists of panic or alert values may be used but these iii. calibration and calibration verification procedures; values should also be included in the SOP for each individual assay. iv. quality control procedures; v. corrective action to be taken when quality control or calibration fail to meet acceptance criteria; vi. visual interpretation or formulas used to calculate results; vii. interpretation of examination results; viii. required confirmatory testing; ix. reporting patient results, including the protocol for reporting imminently life-threatening results, or panic or alert values. h) reportable range of patient test results; i) biological reference values, therapeutic or toxic ranges, or other interpretive criteria as appropriate to the test; j) limitations of the procedures, including interfering substances; k) operational (function) checks, preventive maintenance of instruments and equipment; I) description of course of action should a test system become unavailable or not useable;